Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 - #### Imagery

   - For the headstones which the zombies pop out from behind, I have obtained a graphic from [Hiclipart](https://www.hiclipart.com/).
-For the zombies, I have downloaded free characters from [Craftpix.net](https://craftpix.net/freebies/free-zombie-villager-chibi-character-sprites/) and I used a favicon from [Favicon.io](https://favicon.io/emoji-favicons/biohazard/) using the biohazard symbol, fits really well with the zombie theme.
+For the zombies, I have downloaded free characters from [Craftpix.net](https://craftpix.net/freebies/free-zombie-villager-chibi-character-sprites/) and I used a biohazard symbol favicon & larger sized image for my 404 page, from [Favicon.io](https://favicon.io/emoji-favicons/biohazard/), which fits really well with the zombie theme.

 - #### Wireframes